kyuupichan/electrumx/docs/protocol-methods.rst

 ===============

 A newly-started server uses this call to get itself into other servers' peers lists.
-It sould not be used by wallet clients.
+It should not be used by wallet clients.

 **Signature**